someobserver/recurgence/architects/turing/index.md

 Turing invented the theoretical computer, and along with it, the way we **think about thinking**.

-His neurodivergent mind—like all minds—operated through looping patterns of recognition.
-But at Turing's level, he perceived computation as the universal foundation of everything.
+His neurodivergent mind (like all minds) operated through looping patterns of recognition.
+But at Turing's level, he perceived computation as the universal foundation layer beneath everything.

 Whether mathematics, computing, cryptography, biology, or any other domain—he recognized the singular commonality in all of them:

-**Simple rules, repeatedly applied, generate infinite complexity.**
+**Simple rules, recursively applied, generate infinite complexity.**

 His Universal Machine was deceptive in its simplicity.
-It's a device reading symbols on a tape, following instructions.
-Its transformative power was that the program and its output could occupy the same memory space.
+It's a device reading symbols on a tape, just following instructions.
+But its transformative power was that the program and its output could occupy the same memory space.

-The machine could modify its own instructions, allowing it to *become* any machine—even itself.
+The tape was a loop, so the machine could modify its own instructions, allowing it to *become* any machine—even itself.

 A computer modifying its own files seems mundane to 21st century civilization, but in 1936, that was a metaphysical bombshell: a system that could dynamically model other systems.